Missions: The Full Report

 ...
 The situation and context in Scotland is very different to England - both in society and in the church.
 We have much to learn from what God is doing in other parts of the world, including south of the border.

-The critical events that need to happen at strategic times.
+Critical events that need to happen at strategic times.

 The Big Question...